Concerns Procedure Policy

 CONTENTS

 Here at St John the Baptist’s College, we take concerns very seriously.
-We have the best interests of all of our pupils and their families at the centre of everything we do.
-We encourage anyone with a concern to speak to us as soon as possible.
-If concerns are dealt with at an early stage, then they are more likely to be resolved and this can mitigate unnecessary dissatisfaction.
+We have the best interests of all our pupils and their families at the centre of all we do.
+In this regard, we encourage anyone with a concern to speak to us as soon as possible.
+If concerns are dealt with at an early stage, then they are more likely to be resolved and there is no unnecessary dissatisfaction.

 Many issues can be addressed simply by talking to the relevant staff in school who will be happy to help.
-Open communication and regular engagement between all stakeholders is vital to the effective management of the school.
+Open communication and regular engagement between the school staff and the wide range of users is vital to the effective management of the school.

 When dealing with concerns the school will: